dbbs-lab/bsb-core/docs/simulation/neuron.rst

 of multicomportamental neurons.

 This simulator must be installed as a dependency when installing the `bsb-neuron <https://github.com/dbbs-lab/bsb-neuron>`_ package.
-If you're installing NEURON separately, please refer to the official installation `documentation <https://nrn.readthedocs.io/en/8.2.6/install/install.html>`_ for guidance.
+If you are installing NEURON separately, please refer to the official installation `documentation <https://nrn.readthedocs.io/en/8.2.6/install/install.html>`_ for guidance.

 The simulation block contains all the necessary components to run the simulation.